October 4, 2012

 1. A Blank Canvas.
 I used an 8x10 Canvas I ordered on Amazon for a few dollars.

-3. The Magic Gel!
-Golden Gel Medium.
-I guess there are other brands, but this is all I found on Amazon.
+3. Golden Gel Medium.
 This Gel transfers the images for you onto paper, canvas, wood, and other surfaces.
-I guess Mod Podge works too from what I have been finding on other blogs, but I think this stuff works a little more consistently?
-Not sure.
-I will have to test it out.
-I am sure you can find this in the states at Michael's.
+Mod Podge works too, but I think this gel works a little more consistently.
+You can find the gel at craft stores or on Amazon.

 4. Foam Brushes.
-I got mine at the Craft Store on base for about 99 cents.
-You could just use a paint brush though.
+I got mine at the Craft Store on base for about .99 cents.
+You could just use a paint brush.

 5. Print the image you want to transfer.
-I use a Laser Printer.
-I don't know if Ink Jet works but you could google to see.
+I used a Laser Printer.

 6. I flipped the picture backwards in my "print options" knowing I was going to transfer the image onto canvas.
 If you don't have words on your image, you don't have to worry about this step.

-7. I then smothered the paper in the Gel Medium.
-I made sure it was a good coat of gel so that the whole image would transfer.
-Then, I flipped it down on the canvas and rubbed it with some pressure with the back of a spoon.
+7. Cover the image in the Gel Medium using your brush.
+Make sure to use plenty of gel so the whole image will transfer.
+Then, turn the image down onto the canvas and rub it with some pressure with the back of a spoon.
 If you have a Brayer, use that.
-I waited a day for it to dry.
+Wait a day for the gel to dry.

 8. Once the Gel is dry, take your squirt bottle and soak the paper till it is completely wet and you see the image.
-I then rub all the paper off outside with my fingers.
+Rub the paper off the canvas with your fingers gently.
 It makes a mess of little paper pieces.
 You have to keep rewetting the paper until you rub it all off.
 If you rub too hard, you will take the image off accidentally.
 Some people like to use a sponge for this part, but I feel like I have more control using my fingers.

 10. That's it!
 Here is how it turned out with the finger prints.